 1. Collect documentation relevant to the alleged violation(s), including:

-3. Complete the Notice of Alleged Violation and sign.
+3. Complete the relevant Notice of Alleged Violation form and submit.

 1. You will receive an email from the BACB acknowledging receipt of your Notice after initial processing (please allow up to 30 days for initial processing).
 If additional information is needed, BACB staff will contact you via email.
 All official BACB correspondence regarding your Notice will be via email and your case will typically be classified as:

-This process could take anywhere from a few weeks to more than a year depending on a number of factors, such as (a) whether the BACB is awaiting additional documentation, (b) whether either party is represented by legal counsel, and (c) whether an appeal is requested.
+This process could take anywhere from 30 days to more than a year depending on a number of factors, such as (a) whether the BACB is awaiting additional documentation, (b) whether either party is represented by legal counsel, and (c) whether an appeal is requested.